ATX-Solutions/live-photo-submissions/README.md

-## Todos:
+# Todos:

-1. Fix grid behaviour on error
-2. Handle errors globally (snackbar).
-3. Write README
+1. Review README
-4. Archive page filters
+2. Archive page filters
+3. Review SSE.

 # Screens

 ## Homepage

-In the homepage the user is able to track what pictures are uploaded on the server.
-Once the picture is uploaded, the server will dispatch an event containing that picture.
+In the homepage the user is able to track what images are uploaded on the server.
+Once the image is uploaded, the server will dispatch an event containing that image (`ImageResponse` interface).

 ## Archive

-The `Homepage` screen is great to follow the live stream of pictures, but I think we need a place to explore "old" pictures as well.
+The `Homepage` screen is great to follow the live stream of images, but I think we need a place to explore "old" images as well.
 This is why I added this page.
-Here, the user can see all the pictures uploaded in certain day.
+Here, the user can see all the images uploaded in certain day.
 He can filter the content by day.

 ## Image details

-The user can click on any picture (in both `Homepage` & `Archive` screens) and he will be redirected to the `Image details` screen.
-Here he can see the picture alongside other details (maybe that meta information at some point).
+The user can click on any image (in both `Homepage` & `Archive` screens) and he will be redirected to the `Image details` screen.
+Here he can see the image alongside other details (maybe that meta information at some point).
-Besides this he can request the picture in different sizes (as requested in the brief).
-Here I added the option to display the request size of the picture either in the same page (rendered below) or in a new tab.
+Besides this he can request the image in different sizes (as requested in the brief).
+Here I added the option to display the request size of the image either in the same page (rendered below) or in a new tab.
 This option can be selected via the switch component.

 # Real time solution

 In the brief I received there was mention of "real time / close to real time".
 In order to achieve this behaviour I chose to use `Server Sent Events` since they are natively supported by all browsers (expect IE).
 SSE approach is very useful when the client is **not required** to comuniate with the server as well.
-In this particular case, since the client has to display all the pictures in real time from the server, I decided to go with this approach.
+In this particular case, since the client has to display all the images in real time from the server, I decided to go with this approach.

 Alternatives out there: